andr3wV/WordsWithFriendsSolver/README.md

  ```

  **letters** : enter the the letters the user has available to them in a row without spaces.
 A blank letter is respresented by a '?' and order does not matter (e.g `w?ihoud`).

-Credit to Peter Turcan of the University of Reading in England for the algorithm used that generates moves by iterating over the words in a lexicon in reverse order of length.
 ## Possible Future Improvements/Contributions:

 - Screenshot your current WWF board